Who We Are

 Board of Directors

-Vanessa Schwartz, Secretary
+Vanessa Schwartz, Board President

 Executive Director, Metropolitan Family Services– Southeast Chicago site